CMIrepo/DiseaseModeling/README.md

 A cleaned csv file containing medical conditions, depression, demographic, and CRP data.

 ### NHANES RA Analysis / Paper_Visualizations.Rmd
+An R markdown file that produces all plots found in the manuscript.
+The "Cumulative distributions" sections produces the cumulative distribution plots comparing Triglyceride, CRP, Depression, and BMI in the RA vs the non-RA samples.
+The "Summary Table" section computes the summaries reported in the demographics table for weighted and unweighted measures of the RA and non-RA samples.
+The "CRP Vis" section computes the visualization of different variables across levels of CRP.
+The "Tile Plot" section creates the tile plots (Figure 5 and Figure 6) in the manuscript.
+The "Chi Sq" section contains all Chi Squared calculations done for this manuscript.

 ### NHANES RA Analysis / data_extraction_and_preparation.R
+An R script that takes as inputs the raw NHANES data files and returns cleaned csv files.
+The 2007-2008 and 2009-2010 csv files are those utilized in this work and can be found in the Cleaned Data subfolder.